Last updated: May 2026

 Day trips from Copenhagen

 One of the best things about visiting Copenhagen is how easy it is to get outside the city on public transport and see some of the Danish seaside.
-If you’re heading to Copenhagen for more than two days, I’d highly recommended making a day trip from Copenhagen to see Kronborg Castle and the Louisiana Museum of Modern Art.
-You can easily see both in one day and it’ll save you at least an hour of transport if you do.
-If you decide to visit these, I’d again recommend the Copenhagen Card as it covers travel and entry to both these destinations so all you need to do is look up the train timetable and jump on the right one.
+If you're heading to Copenhagen for more than two days, I'd highly recommend making a day trip to see Kronborg Castle and the Louisiana Museum of Modern Art.
+You can easily see both in one day and it'll save you at least an hour of transport if you do.
+If you decide to visit these, I'd again recommend the Copenhagen Card as it covers travel and entry to both, so all you need to do is jump on the right train.
 But first, breakfast.

 17. Breakfast at Grød: the world’s first porridge cafe

-Before catching the train up north, I’d recommend heading to Grød for breakfast.
-Grød is a prorridge café that basically only sells – you guessed it – porridge.
-It’s a really fun and delicious place to have brekky, but if you’re a beginner like me, I’d recommend ordering the small bowl.
-I got the large and didn’t come close to finishing it despite generally struggling with an inability to fill myself up.
+Before catching the train up north, I'd recommend heading to Grød for breakfast.
+Grød is a porridge café that basically only sells, you guessed it, porridge.
+It's a really fun and delicious place to have brekky, but if you're a beginner like me, I'd recommend ordering the small bowl.
+I got the large and didn't come close to finishing it despite generally struggling with an inability to fill myself up.

 18. To go or not to go to Denmark’s Hamlet Castle